gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

 - [ ] `tsh` runs on the minimum supported Windows version
 - [ ] Teleport Connect runs on the minimum supported Windows version

+Azure offers virtual machines with the Windows 10 2016 LTSB image.
+This image runs on Windows 10 rev. 1607, which is the exact minimum Windows version that we support.

 ### macOS

 - [ ] `tsh` runs on the minimum supported macOS version